 The Winery farm was once owned and operated by Captain Massey, and his wife Ida.
 Captain Massey, famed Riverboat Captain in the 1930’s, owned and operated a huge Great Lakes ship which he eventually sold to the Department of Defense for the war effort during World War II.
 During the 1970’s, the farm was owned and operated by Jerry and Debbie Schaeffer.
 The Schaeffers raised Arabian Horses and harvested hay on the farm.
 Jerry Schaeffer was a Captain in the US Army reserves while he lived on the farm.
 The original farm house was built in 1881 and the barn was later ordered from a Sears & Roebuck catalog in 1923.
 The Conaways, having a new vision for an old farm, began the quest for cold-hardy grapes that could survive the North Country winters.
 The experts at Cornell University told Steve that it was impossible to successfully grow grapes in the Thousand Islands region.
 Undaunted, Steve began to research grape varieties that were unknown to Cornell University.
 He soon discovered a grape program in Minnesota which was working with grape varieties like Frontenac that could survive extremely cold climates and produce exceptional wines.

 Thousand Islands Winery® officially opened to the public in 2003 with a starting inventory of 1,100 gallons of wine.
 The region was new to vineyards and wine production.
 Many thought that the Conaways were foolish and would soon go bankrupt.
 However, the exact opposite was true.
 Not only did Thousand Islands Winery® survive, it thrived!
 The Winery experienced rapid growth and purchased an additional thirty acre farm on Wellesley Island in 2013 and now produces over fifty thousand gallons of wine annually.
-As of 2015, thanks to the Conaways’ vision, initiative, and risk taking, multiple other wineries now exist in Northern New York.
+As of 2017, thanks to the Conaways’ vision, initiative, and risk taking, multiple other wineries and craft beverage businesses now exist in Northern New York.

 When Steve first began his winery operation, he found that the general population of Northern New York preferred beer and hard spirits.
 He had to educate his customers and specially tailor his wines to fit their taste, not his own.
 He started with five wines and quickly found that his customers favored sweeter style wines.
 After several years, the area’s taste began to evolve towards drier wines like Merlot.
 Today, Thousand Islands Winery® produces twenty-two different varieties of wine in five categories.
 The categories include Dry, Semi-Dry, Semi-Sweet, Sweet, and Fruit & Dessert Wines.
 It also produces a fortified port style wine and a honey mead.
 Thousands Islands Winery® has over nineteen acres of wine grapes planted on the farm.
 The grapes consist primarily of Frontenac, Marquette, La Crescent, and Riesling.
 The Winery plans to produce Ice Wine in the future.